 If this is your first time using App Layering

-If this is your first time using App Layering and you want to create layers using a vSphere virtual machine, you will need a vSphere connector.
-If you are also publishing layered images to vSphere, you can create a connector configuration for each of your publishing locations as well.
+If this is your first time using App Layering and you want to create layers using a vSphere virtual machine, you need a vSphere connector.
+If you are also publishing layered images to vSphere, you can create a connector configuration for each of your publishing locations also.

 When creating a layer and publishing a layered image, you can select a connector configuration.
-If you don’t yet have the right connector configuration for the task, you can create one by clicking New on the Connector wizard tab (details below),or by proceeding to System tab > Connectors > Add Connector Configuration in App Layering.
+If you don’t yet have the right connector configuration for the task, you can create one by clicking New on the Connector wizard tab, or by proceeding to System > Connectors > Add Connector Configuration in App Layering.